mcauser/awesome-micropython/readme.md

 * [esp32-youtube-display](https://github.com/alvarowolfx/esp32-youtube-display) - Display YouTube metrics using Google API and MicroPython.
 * [micropython-spotify-web-api](https://github.com/tltx/micropython-spotify-web-api) - A library for using Spotify's web API from a IoT device with MicroPython.
 * [micropython_demo_bot](https://github.com/gsampallo/micropython_demo_bot) - Little example of how to create a bot for Telegram.
+* [micropython-basicdweet](https://github.com/jacklinquan/micropython-basicdweet) - A python module for very basic APIs of the free dweet service.

 #### Authentication